1robroos/ado-terraform-1/README.md

 # ado-terraform-1

-## Automation with Azure devops , deploy resoruces in aws with cloudformation and terraform
+## Automation with Azure devops , deploy resources in aws with cloudformation and terraform

 ### Build status